GitRoot is a small yet powerfull git forge. Download one binary, launch it and you have a forge that can :

 What I want to do before version 1.0:

-On this instance we use some plugins.
-Notably the grafter plugin which manage how a portion of code can be incorporated in the default branch.
+plugin which manages how a portion of code can be incorporated into the default branch.
 So be sure to read the contributing to understand how it works.